apify/apify-docs/sources/academy/webscraping/web_scraping_for_beginners/best_practices.md

 ## Input {#input}

-There are two main best practices when it comes to accepting input into a scraper.
+When it comes to accepting input into a scraper, two main best practices should be followed.

 ### Set limits {#set-limits}